 Please note that short-term therapy is not an appropriate solution for some problems.
 Many times specialized or longer term counseling is indicated.
 We maintain an up-to-date list of local mental health practioners who indicate an interest in working with the HSU community.
 Please speak with a CAPS therapist for help in finding a community therapist and/or psychiatrist that will provide the best fit for your needs.

-If you are a student interested in participating in counseling, please come to SHC 205 or call 826-3236 to schedule an appointment or to use our on-call system.
+If you are a student interested in participating in counseling, please come to SHC 205 or call 826-3236 to schedule a same-day appointment or to use our on-call system.
 You will need to provide your HSU student ID number to the receptionist to verify your enrollment status (unless you qualify for CAPS services as a non-student; see CAPS main page for details regarding such exceptions).
-At the time of your actual appointment or on-call session you will need to show your HSU student ID card (if applicable) and complete the CAPS intake data forms.
-Our intake forms generally take 20-30 minutes to complete, so please arrive early for your appointment or on-call session.
+At the time of your actual appointment or on-call session you will complete the CAPS intake data forms.
+Our intake forms generally take at least 20 minutes to complete, so please arrive early for your appointment.